Blog

 Sustaining Desire

 “I want to be your fantasy; Maybe you could be mine” Prince, Kiss 1986 Sustaining desire is easier said than done.
 The sense of mystery and excitement that we felt at the beginning of our relationship can be hard to hold on to.
-Often, what we want is what we feel like we used to… Continue reading Sustaining Desire
+Often, what we want is what we feel like we used… Continue reading Sustaining Desire

 References